exchange.sembee.info

 Synchronisation to a PDA

 A common request is to sync the contacts to a PDA.
-These two utilities will allow you to do that:
+This utility will allow you to do that:

 DidItBetter Add 2 Exchange: http://www.diditbetter.com/Add2Exchange.aspx